tunbin2697/AI-powered-stock-analytics/src/README.md

 # Project Structure and Development Guide

 This document provides an overview of the `routes` and `services` folders in this project, along with guidance for custom frontend development and API testing.
+The main idea of this project is using python to handle data fetch form yfinance and other source, process those data and then train models.
+Use those model for prediction purpose.

 ## Folder Structure